 Wellington helps fintech thrive says Hnry CEO

-When James Fuller started working on the idea which would later become Hnry, New Zealand’s fastest-growing tax agent, his thought process was about making his own self-employed life a bit easier by removing layers of financial admin.
+When James Fuller started working on the idea which would later become Hnry, New Zealand’s fastest-growing tax agent, it was about making his own self-employed life easier by removing layers of financial admin.

-But James believes a key reason for the company’s rapid and continued success is managing to come up with a game-changing business solution while in Wellington.
+But James believes a key reason for the company’s rapid and continued success is coming up with a game-changing business solution while in Wellington.

-Originally from the UK, James says he and his other self-employed colleagues realised just how much of their time was spent managing their finances, despite already having an accountant and accounting software available to them.
-But the start-up community in Wellington was what made them realise just how big Hnry could be.
+Originally from the UK, James and his other self-employed colleagues realised just how much of their time was spent managing their finances, despite already having an accountant and accounting software available to them.
+But the start-up community in Wellington made them realise just how big Hnry could be.

 “I wouldn’t have been exposed to the level of enthusiasm that I think this environment has.”

-Two years on and Hnry has rapidly become New Zealand’s fastest-growing tax agent and is looking at how to take their self-employed solutions global.
+Two years on Hnry has become New Zealand’s fastest-growing tax agent and is looking at how to take its self-employed solutions global.